How to Turn Off PHP Errors in WordPress?

 What are PHP Errors?

-php Errors in wordpress
+Hide php errors in wordpress from visitors.

 These errors can be minor, like notices or warnings, or more critical, such as fatal errors that can crash your website.